Last Updated on October 16, 2020

 If you go from being one of the biggest drinkers to the soberest person at a gathering, of course, it will be different.
 It may take some time getting used to.
 And that’s okay.

 If you feel weird or anxious partying sober at first, that’s normal.
 The more you do it, the more your confidence is likely to grow.
 You may want to start by attending small gatherings and build yourself up.
-Here are some other tips for overcoming fears of social situations.
 If you’re extremely nervous and think drinking is the only way you can socialize, our addiction physicians and counselors can help you overcome your social anxiety-related drinking.

 If it’s too difficult to avoid drinking at gatherings, you may want to consider which parties you can cut out.
 While you don’t want to eliminate your social life, being pickier about your outings may make it easier to reduce your drinking.